Cultural heritage protection in Switzerland: Protective measures

 In the Federal Act on Civil Protection and Civil Defence the protection of cultural property is listed as one of the tasks of civil defence.
 Cultural property protection personnel is correspondingly trained within the context of civil defence.
-Throughout Switzerland approx. 3,000 members of the civil defence staff are currently engaged in the protection of cultural property.
+Throughout Switzerland, approximately 3,000 members of the civil defence staff are currently engaged in the protection of cultural property.

 The cantons are responsible for training cultural property protection specialists while the Confederation schools its top cadre in the protection of cultural property, the heads of PCP and the cantons provide the training material for the specialist courses.
 The Confederation is responsible for the uniformity of specialist technical training of cultural property protection personnel and has issued a series of PCP leaflets for PCP officers in cooperation with recognised experts.
 Furthermore, the Confederation provides information on the protection of cultural property within the context of other courses of the Federal Office for Civil Protection.
 This is for instance the case in courses for commanders of civil defence organisations and advanced courses for situation chiefs.
 In the military realm future adjutants are trained at battalion level.
 Then, a cultural property protection sequence also forms part of defence attaché training to raise their awareness for the aspects of the protection of cultural property with regard to international law.

 Through the revision of the Act on the Protection of Cultural Property the Confederation is also to be granted from 2015 on the option to train personnel in the cultural institutions.